Rakin106/Rakin106/README.md

 ## About Me
+Welcome to My GitHub Profile
-Computer Engineering student at Politecnico di Torino with a strong interest in Artificial Intelligence and Machine Learning.
-Passionate about continuous learning, problem-solving, and adapting to emerging technologies.
+I’m Rakin Bhuiyan, a Computer Engineering student at Politecnico di Torino with a strong passion for Artificial Intelligence, Machine Learning, and cutting-edge technology.
+My work revolves around solving problems, building intelligent systems, and continuously expanding my skills in both software development and data-driven solutions.

+Here you’ll find:

+Academic projects in AI, Machine Learning, and IoT

+Personal experiments with new frameworks, tools, and programming languages

+Collaborative contributions to open-source and research-driven initiatives

+I believe in learning by doing, staying adaptable, and delivering clean, well-documented code.

 ## Socials
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/bhuiyan-rakin)